zopefoundation/fanstatic/doc/library.rst

 Bonus: bundling of resources
 ----------------------------

 Bundling of resources minimizes the amount of HTTP requests from a web page.
 Resources from the same Library can be bundled up into one, when they have the same renderer.
 Bundling is disabled by default.
 If you want bundling, set `bundle` to True::

-  from fanstatic import Library, Resource
+  from fanstatic import Library, Resource, Inclusion

   qux_library = Library('qux', 'qux_resources')

   a = Resource(qux_library, 'a.css')
   b = Resource(qux_library, 'b.css')

-  fanstatic.init_needed(bundle=True)
+  needed = fanstatic.init_needed()

   a.need()
   b.need()

+  Inclusion(needed, bundle=True)

 The resulting URL looks like this::